 Lab Web Enquiry System

 Staff working for the HSE in hospitals, Primary Care Centres, and Community Care Services can access patient results held on the lab system using Lab Web Enquiry

 Internal Laboratory supplies for UHW are fulfilled by the laboratory.

-The Pathology Department aim to provide the best possible service to our users.
+The Pathology Department aims to provide the best possible service to our users.
 But there may be times when you think we could do better and sometimes you may even want to tell us about something we have done well.

-If you have a Complaint, Comment or Complement about the service we provide please get in contact.
+If you have a Complaint, Comment, or Complement about the service we provide please get in contact.
 This provides us with the opportunity to improve the quality of the services we provide.
-If you wish to give feedback please contact the relevant person / department as outlined using the contact details provided on this site.
+If you wish to give feedback please contact the relevant person/department as outlined using the contact details provided on this site.

-Click for details on Phlebotomy Services (note Phlebotomy Dept. is not managed by laboratory service)
+Phlebotomy Services (note Phlebotomy Dept. is not managed by laboratory service)

-Click for details on completing request forms and labelling the specimen
+Completing request forms and labelling the specimen

-Click for details on transportation of samples to the laboratory
+Transportation of samples to the laboratory

 *Please note this User Manual is Frequently updated as information, requirements for tests, and changes to test parameters change.
 Please refer to this website's changelog page for details.
 Further details are also available from the laboratory on request.